dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 <center>

   {{<imageToClick imagePath = "DALL·E 2022-12-08 22.05.42 - Realistic fantasy creature with blue skin, white hair, and sharp teeth open shirt swinging a glaive  fighting off  a tentacle of inky darkness.png" Capition = "DALL·E 2022-12-08 22.05.42 - Realistic fantasy creature with blue skin, white hair, and sharp teeth open shirt swinging a glaive  fighting off  a tentacle of inky darkness.png"  width = "60%" >}}
-Silvius ties a rope around Oscorn’s belt

-Oscorn was magically pulled out

-Kalinar jumped up on the WoF and shot the wall of force ground beneath him

-ADC ran up and killed an Ogre by tolling the dead

-Oscorn killed the Ogre in front of him and ran his feet around the ground

-Silvius viciously mocked the next ogre

-Master of darkness appeared human size and swung at Oscorn and missed with his glaive

-Oscorn gets pulled further out

-Frost giant swung at Oscorn and barely hit him (14 damage)

-Kalinar cast enervation and put tentacles in to the master of darkness

-ADC summoned Slad that started attacking.

-Oscorn misty stepped back up on top of WoF, but still was in grasp

-Silvius grabbed the rope from Fenuris, jumped up the wof, and tied off tim.
-Then prayed for sanctuary

-Frost giant hit Oscorn, Silvius tried to distract him

-Kalinar kept hurting the master of darkness with his inky tentacle

-ADC “I’m casting a spell that is kind of tiring!
-I wouldn’t be doing this if I thought I could make it out of here without you”

-Stone giant hit Silvius with a bolder.
-Silvius held concentration

-Fenuirs ran forward and shot an arrow around ADC at the ogre

-Kalinar as hit with an Ogres club, brutal hit, upper right arm smashed.

-Oscorn ran back off the wof and hid.

-Czolg killed an Ogre with his spear

-Silvius jumped back in the dragon’s lair over the WoF and landed on the ground.
-While mocking mocking an ogre

-Cloud giant chased Silvius and mist formed around the wall of force

-The stone giant struck at Czolg, Czolg used his rune to deflect to the master of darkness and killed him.
-I've got a necklace with a obsidian stone at the end of it.
-I grabbed it, rubbed it with my thumb to invoke it's abilities

-Fenuris shot arrows at the stone giant.
-And disarmed the ogre in front of ADC.
-Club fell to the ground.

-Ogre his ADC with a vicious (critical) blow

-Ogre’s hit the slad

-Oscorn begged for a break in the beating

-Czolg killed an Ogre and stabbed the stone giant

-Silvius cast WoF and pushed the frost giant up and the stone giant down

-Kalinar killed an ogre with magical blasts

-Stone giant tries to crawl away

-Fenuris volleyed at the Ogres

-Ogres beat slad to death as he laid on the ground

-Czolg attacked a stone giant and stabbed him

-Silvius fire sword stabbed the stone giant in the butt as he crawled away

-Cloud giant and Kalinar discussed.
-We can talk with Jarl.
-Kalinar denied

-Stone giant tried to crawl away, Czolg stopped him and pulled him back with a panzerfaust strike

-Fennuirs killed an ogre with her bow

-Czolg stabbed the stone giant

-Kalinar tentacle slapped a ogre to death

-ADC cut the stone giant in half with a wall of ice

-The cloud giant and frost giant fleed

-Fenuris held arrows and shot at the frost giant as he fled

-Czolg charged the giant and and stabbed him

-Silvius killed the frost giant with a flaming sword

-“I lost my hold!” screamed Oscorn

-Kalinar said “I can’t stop him” put slammed him with eldritch blasts

-ADC cast wall of ice and cut in the middle of the cloud giant fleeing

-Fenurris set hunters mark, and struck with her bow Oscorn throws his javelin of lightning and strikes the cloud giant.

-Czolg attempted to run and throw a javelin.

-Silvius ran up to Czolg, grabbed Panzerfaust, and teleported in front of the cloud giant

-Cloud giant misty stepped and ran
+The battle raged on around Oscorn as he struggled to free himself from the grip of the telekinetic force that had pulled him out into the open.
+He felt the rope around his belt grow taut as Silvius anchored him to the rope, preventing him from being pulled any further.

+Kalinar leapt into action, jumping up onto an invisible wall of force and shooting at the magical force beneath his feet as Silvius shot him a face-palm stare.
+ADC joined the fray, running up to an Ogre and killing it by taking advantage of his wounds by tolling the dead.

+Oscorn fought back against the Ogre in front of him, using the power of his god to strike at the creature until it fell at his feet.
+He took a moment to catch his breath and survey the battlefield, taking in the chaos and destruction all around him.

+Suddenly, a new threat emerged.
+The Prince of Darkness, now a human-sized figure wielding a glaive that he swung at Oscorn with deadly precision.
+Oscorn narrowly dodged the worst of the attack and scrambled to his feet, ready for the next strike.

+Silvius, never one to back down from a challenge, viciously mocked the next Ogre that approached, goading it into attacking him.
+The creature, enraged by Silvius' taunts, swung its massive club at him, but Silvius was ready and easily sidestepped the attack.

+The Frost giant roared and swung its massive fist at Oscorn, barely grazing his arm as he ducked out of the way.
+The telekinetic force pulling at him grew stronger, threatening to drag him further into the fray.

+Oscorn gritted his teeth and fought back against the giants, determined to survive and protect his friends.
+He knew that they were all in this battle together, and that they would emerge victorious if they worked together and fought with all their might.

+Kalinar raised his hand and cast a powerful enervation spell, putting piercing tentacles of inky darkness into the Prince of Darkness.
+The tentacles drained the life from the prince, weakening him with each passing moment.

+ADC summoned Slad, a powerful creature that immediately began attacking the Prince of Darkness and the other monsters on the battlefield.
+Oscorn, still caught in the grip of the telekinetic force, misty stepped back up onto the invisible wall of force, but he was still within the grasp of the giants.

+Silvius, seeing that Oscorn was in trouble, grabbed the rope from Fenuirs and jumped up onto the wall of force.
+He quickly again tied off the rope around Oscorn's belt, securing him in place.
+Silvius then closed his eyes and prayed for sanctuary, hoping to protect himself from the dangers around them.

+The Frost giant swung its massive axe at Oscorn again as Silvius tried to distract the giant with a well-placed taunt.
+Meanwhile, Kalinar continued to hurt the Master of Darkness with his inky tentacles, weakening the creature as time passed.

+ADC shouted, "I'm casting a spell that is kind of tiring!
+I wouldn't be doing this if I thought I could make it out of here without you!"
+His words were met with determination from his friends, who knew that they needed to work together to survive.

+Suddenly, a Stone giant appeared and hit Silvius with a massive boulder.
+Silvius held his concentration, determined to keep his spell active despite the pain.
+Fenuirs ran forward and shot an arrow at the Ogre, hoping to provide some relief for his friends.

+Kalinar, however, was not so lucky.
+An Ogre's club hit him with a brutal strike, smashing his upper right arm and severely injuring him.
+Despite the pain, Kalinar continued to fight, knowing that his friends were counting on him.

+The battle raged on as the Stone giant struck at Silvius with a massive boulder.
+Silvius, though nearly distracted by the pain, held his concentration and kept the wall of force in place, providing a valuable shield for his friends.

+Fenuirs ran forward and shot an arrow around ADC, taking out an Ogre that was threatening his friend.
+Kalinar, however, was not so lucky.
+He was hit with an Ogre's club, a brutal blow that smashed his upper right arm and left him severely injured.

+Oscorn, seeing that the situation was becoming increasingly dangerous, ran back and jumped off the invisible wall of force.
+He hid behind a nearby rock, hoping to catch his breath and regroup with his friends.

+Czolg, wielding Panzerfaust with deadly precision, killed an Ogre with a well-placed strike.
+Silvius, seeing an opportunity, jumped back into the dragon's lair and landed on the ground.
+He began to mock an Ogre, goading it into attacking him.

+A Cloud giant appeared and chased Silvius, its massive form casting a mist around the wall of force.
+The Stone giant struck at Czolg, but Czolg used his rune to deflect the attack and kill the Prince of Darkness.

+Fenuirs continued to shoot arrows at the Stone giant, and managed to disarm an Ogre that was threatening ADC.
+The Ogre's club fell to the ground, but not before it hit ADC with a vicious blow.
+The Ogres continued to attack, hitting Slad and threatening to overwhelm the group.

+Oscorn, desperate for a break in the beating, begged for a moment of peace.
+Czolg, hearing his friend's plea, killed another Ogre and then turned to the Stone giant, stabbing it with his spear as he yelled "I'm working on it!"

+The battle raged on as Silvius cast another wall of force, pushing the Frost giant up into the air and the Stone giant down to the ground.
+The giants struggled against the magical barrier, but Silvius held them in place with his powerful magic.

+Kalinar, meanwhile, killed an Ogre with a series of magical blasts, each one striking true and taking out another of the monstrous creatures.
+The Stone giant tried to crawl away, but Fenuirs volleyed arrows at him with her bow.

+The Ogres beat Slad to death as he lay on the ground, unable to defend himself.
+Czolg attacked a Stone giant and stabbed it, but it continued to crawl away, determined to escape.
+Silvius, seeing this, used his fire sword to stab the giant in the butt, finally stopping its escape.

+The Cloud giant and Kalinar discussed the situation, with the Cloud giant suggesting that they could talk with Jarl to resolve their differences.
+Kalinar, however, denied the idea, insisting that they needed to continue fighting to protect themselves and their friends.

+The Stone giant tried to crawl away again, but Czolg stopped it and pulled it back with a panzerfaust strike.
+Fenuirs killed another Ogre with her bow, and Czolg continued to stab the Stone giant.
+Kalinar used his tentacles to slap an Ogre to death, finally finishing off the remaining creatures.

+ADC cast a wall of ice that cut the Stone giant in half, sending the massive creature crashing to the ground.
+The Cloud and Frost giants, seeing that they were outnumbered and outmatched, fled from the battlefield.

+Fenuirs held her arrows and shot at the Frost giant as it fled, but the creature was too fast and managed to dodge her attacks.
+The Frost giant, injured and distracted by arrows, was quickly finsihed off by Silvius' flaming sword.

+"I lost my hold!" screamed Oscorn, as the Cloud giant managed to slip away from Oscorn's devine hold.
+"I can't stop him!"
+Kalinar shouted, slamming the giant with eldritch blasts in an attempt to slow it down.
+The cloud giant sprinted off seeming determined to warn the others.
+Czolg charged at the cloud giant to catch up to it and strike it down.

+Silvius, seeing that Czolg was struggling to catch the giant, ran up to him while grabbing Panzerfaust from the ground.
+He teleported in front of the Cloud giant, surprising the creature with his sudden appearance.

+ADC, seeing that the cloud giant was getting away, cast a wall of ice in front of it, cutting it in half and finally bringing it to a stop.
+Fenuirs set her hunters mark and struck with her bow, finally taking down the giant once and for all.

+Oscorn, seeing the cloud giant may escape and bring more giants to the fight, threw his javelin of lightning at the Cloud giant, striking it with a powerful blast of energy.
+Czolg attempted to run and throw a javelin at the creature, but it was too late.
+The Cloud giant misty stepped and continued running deeper in to Jarl's stronghold.

+Can the team stop and kill the cloud giant?
+Will the survive another wave of giants and enemies?
+Will the find a place to regroup and recover from the battle?
+We'll find out next time.

   {{<imageToClick imagePath = "ThePrinceOfDarknessRoll20.png" Capition = "Roll20 battle map"  width = "60%" >}}